 How Much Compensation Can I Claim for a Sprained Ankle? – Updated October 2021

 You could use an online ankle injury compensation calculator to get a rough idea of how much you might be able to claim.
-We have also produced this table below, to give you an indication of the of average settlement for sprained ankle of specific types:
+We have also produced this table below, to give you an indication of the average settlement for sprained ankles of specific types:

 |Type of Injury||Comments||Ammount|